5Misha/Yandex_Practicum/Аренда_самокатов/README.md

 import os
 import pandas as pd
 import numpy as np
-import scipy.stats as st # эта и ниже библиотеки понадобятся нам ближе к концу from scipy.stats import binom, poisson from matplotlib import pyplot as plt from math import sqrt from scipy import stats as st
+import scipy.stats as st
+from scipy.stats import binom, poisson
+from matplotlib import pyplot as plt
+from math import sqrt
+from scipy import stats as st